YananLyu/AdvOS/README.md

 # Advanced Operating System

-This repository includes **classnotes and projects** in Adv.
+This repository is the projects in Adv.
 OS course.